Statue of Hercules in Behistun

+Description

 The Bisotun Hercules was carved by a sculptor who was not formally trained in the Greek sculptural style.
 According to the modern historian Rolf Strootman, the design was more Iranian than Greek.
 In Hellenistic art, Heracles is seldom shown wielding a bow.
 In the rock relief, however, he is wielding a bow resembling those shown in the Behistun inscription.
 Although the epithet of the god ("kallinikos") was quite common in the Greek religion, it was also appropriate for the Iranian god Wahrām (Avestan Vərəθraγna-), with whom Hercules was assimilated.
 The statue of Hercules at Bisotun most likely attests to assimilation of the Greek god Hercules with the Iranian god Wahrām in the Seleucid period; however, it does not offer unequivocal evidence.